nbyl/cd-workshop-demo/README.md

     * "Mount path": /var/run/docker.sock

 After saving run the pipeline again.
 It will call another gradle task that builds a docker container.
 Publishing is currently disabled as we are on a minikube system and the image will always be present.
 But why don't you implement this as an exercise?

+## Lab 4: Integration Testing

+There is nothing to change for this lab.
+But to check out the helm chart, look at the `helm/confy` directory.
+The deployment is described here as a set of templates for the kubernetes resources.
+The application is installed using a deployment of the pod to run.
+The database for the application is configured using environment variables.
+The instances of the application are combined using a kubernetes service.